-How to overcome challenges when carrying out user research
+How to conduct remote user research

 Graphite often needs to conduct user experience research for Pharmaceutical and Healthcare companies.
 When conducting user research in these sectors, there can be many challenges to overcome.
 Graphite user researchers employ a wide array of techniques to help clients navigate the regulatory process and stay compliant in this environment.